Regularized Brascamp--Lieb inequalities: Closure properties of sub/supersolutions of heat equations

 \section{Closure properties of sub/supersolutions of heat equations}

 The heat-flow proof of Theorem \ref{t:Geo} in the previous section rested on the non-increasingness of

 where $U$ is the ``anisotropic geometric mean" given by

 and $u_j$ is a solution to the heat equation $\partial_t u_j = \Delta u_j$ with non-negative initial data.
-Although it is not immediate from the argument we presented in the previous section, one can show that $U$ satisfies $\partial_t U \leq \Delta U$; that is, $U$ is a \emph{subsolution} of the corresponding heat equation (this is closely related to the remark at the end of Section \ref{subsection:GenLieb}).
+Although it is not immediate from the argument we presented in the previous section, one can show that $U$ satisfies $\partial_t U \leq \Delta U$; that is, $U$ is a \emph{subsolution} of the corresponding heat equation.
 Formally at least, the monotonicity of $\mathfrak{Q}$ can be seen in this way since

 In fact, in the case of geometric Brascamp--Lieb data, it is more generally true that if $u_j$ are non-negative \emph{subsolutions} for $j=1,\ldots,m_+$ and non-negative \emph{supersolutions} for $j=m_++1,\ldots,m$, then $\partial_t U \leq \Delta U$; in other words